rwietter/dotfiles/.config/nvim/lua/custom/README.md

-# EXAMPLE_config
+# example_config

-This can be used as an EXAMPLE custom config for NvChad.
+This can be used as an example custom config for NvChad.
 Do check the https://github.com/NvChad/nvcommunity